How to Configure Gmail Email on Your VPS

 smtp_use_tls = yes

-Step 4: Create the Gmail Authentication File
+Step 4: Create Gmail Authentication File

 sudo nano /etc/postfix/sasl_passwd

-with your actual Gmail credentials:
+Add the following line, replacing `your-email@gmail.com` and `your-password` with your actual Gmail credentials:

 [smtp.gmail.com]:587 your-email@gmail.com:your-password

-Now secure the file by changing its permissions:
+Secure the file by changing its permissions:

 sudo chmod 600 /etc/postfix/sasl_passwd

-Generate the database file needed by Postfix:
+Generate the necessary database file for Postfix:

 sudo postmap /etc/postfix/sasl_passwd